-These services include both contract professionals and contract CPA firms, and represent our next most significant spending area, at almost 11% of total expenditures.
-These costs were slightly less than last year, but we continue to use contract staff to cover for parental and unexpected leaves, and to help us manage peak workloads during the summer months.
-An increase in contract professional help this year was offset by our one-time investment the previous year in a contract to review our IT infrastructure and security arrangements.
+These services include both contract professionals and contract CPA firms, and represent our next most significant spending area, at almost 14% of total expenditures.
+These costs increased by 29.8% compared to last year, as we continue to use contract staff to cover for special assignments and for parental or unexpected leaves, as well as to help us manage peak workloads during the summer months.